Road Traffic Accidents

 - A motorcyclist who has collided with another vehicle

 - A passenger travelling in a car which has been involved in an accident

-- A driver or passenger who is the victim of an accident caused by a dangerous road, misplaced obstacle or poor driving surface
+- A driver or passenger injured in an accident caused by a dangerous road, an obstacle or poor driving surface

 - A pedestrian being hit by a car

 - A cyclist being hit by a car

 - Accidents involving heavy goods vehicles or lorries

 Call now on 0808 115 0700 or Claim Online